Tag: tips

 Use Randomness to Break Out of a Rut

-Routines keep you efficient.
-They also keep you stuck.
-Here's how introducing small doses of randomness into your week can surface new interests, skills, and perspectives.
+Routines keep you efficient but also keep you stuck.
+Small doses of randomness can surface new interests, skills, and perspectives.

 lifestylecreativitytipsself-improvement

-10 Ways Teachers Can Use a Random Name Picker to Boost Classroom Participation
+10 Ways Teachers Use a Random Name Picker

-Discover how a random name picker can increase engagement, reduce bias, and make your classroom more inclusive — with practical tips for every grade level.
+A random name picker can increase engagement, reduce bias, and make your classroom more inclusive.
+Practical tips for every grade level.

 educationtipsclassroomname-picker

-How to Run a Digital Raffle That People Actually Trust
+How to Run a Digital Raffle People Trust

-Fundraiser raffles raise money and build goodwill — but only when participants believe the drawing is legitimate.
+Fundraiser raffles build goodwill — but only when people believe the drawing is fair.
 Here's how to run one that holds up to scrutiny.

 eventsfundraisingtipsfairness